Keeet/web-app/static/README.md

 Changing the Favicon:

-- delete `/static/icons` directory
+- delete `/static/_favicons` directory
-- put new icon to `/static/icon.png`
+- put new icon to `/static/favicon.png`
 - run `npm run build`

-`nuxt-rfg-icon` will then fetch new icons.
+`nuxt-rfg-icon` will then generate new icons.